 Discovering the city Ghardaia in southern Algeria

-In her 1963 book, La Force des choses, the French existentialist philosopher Simone de Beauvoir described Ghardaïa as “a Cubist painting beautifully constructed”.
+In her 1963 book ‘La Force des choses’, French existentialist philosopher Simone de Beauvoir described Ghardaïa as “a Cubist painting beautifully constructed.”

 History

-Top Historical Monuments to visit in Gharadia
+Top Historical Monuments to Visit in Ghardaia

 The ksar

-Every town draws a line concentrically around the mosque and is surrounded by a wall of medieval type, is a belt of semi-detached houses, making their own office wall.
+Every town draws a line concentrically around the mosque and is surrounded by a wall of medieval type, a belt of semi-detached houses, making their own office wall.

 DEFENSIVE BUILDINGS

-The next step after choosing the location of the city, is establishing the delimitation of its walls.
+The next step after choosing the location of the city is establishing the delimitation of its walls.
 These are interspersed with gateways and towers.
 The walls foreshadowed the outlines of the city.
-Once the houses walls were, in part, an element of defense infrastructure.
+Once the houses’ walls were, in part, an element of defense infrastructure.

 The cities are protected by ramparts and walls of houses, as well as defense watchtowers.
-The enclosure was monitored by bordj(tower)-shaped doors, forming the end point of the streets.
+The enclosure was monitored by bordj(tower)-shaped doors, forming the endpoint of the streets.

 CEMETERIES

 They are located outside the city.
 There are many, they are generally situated outside the M’zab old cities but organized by them and according to them.
 The cemetery is an integrated area with a real city of the dead.
-Its area is large and contains areas of funeral prayer, connected to buildings open to the air, serving as a place of worship for reading the holly Quran especially in winter, during which a rotation for the accomplishment of these rituals and service offerings are imposed on these areas every Friday.
+Its area is large and contains areas of funeral prayer, connected to buildings open to the air, serving as a place of worship for reading the holy Quran especially in winter, during which a rotation for the accomplishment of these rituals and service offerings are imposed on these areas every Friday.

-Each area of the cemetery is named after a famous scholar religious or social person, in general, is buried.
+Each area of the cemetery is named after a famous scholar, religious or social person, in general, is buried.
 The burial place is determined by family affiliation, according to a custom rigorously followed.

-The palm groves are located near cities, they have many hydraulic structures, dams absorption, underground tunnel, wells, streams or artificial channels (seguia).
+The palm groves are located near cities, they have many hydraulic structures, dams absorption, underground tunnels, wells, streams or artificial channels (seguia).
 These oases are becoming real towns of summer.
-More and more houses have been built to benefit from the relative freshness provided the shade of palm trees and water in the hot season.
+More and more houses have been built to benefit from the relative freshness provided by the shade of palm trees and water in the hot season.

 The palm of Mzab is more than a pleasure garden, it is the result of hard work, and formerly Mozabites possessed no fixed habitation in the oasis.
-We met there a few watchtowers or watchmen, armed, stood guard to prevent the population in case of danger and make it flow back to the ksours. then it came to build simple zraib (mud huts) covered with branches and then made houses of mud and (therefore circa 1880), Mozabites, houses were built similar to the city.
+We met there a few watchtowers or watchmen, armed, stood guard to prevent the population in case of danger and make it flow back to the ksours.
+Then it came to build simple zraib (mud huts) covered with branches and then made houses of mud and (therefore circa 1880), Mozabites, houses were built similar to the city.

 Divided into garden plots, they are located near each Ksar, but on some ksar they spread longitudinally to fill long distances.
 The oases are an integrated architectural and urban planning.
 The gates are narrow, as being limited by the garden walls, built of clay, they are used to channel water from wadis flowing periodically in Mzab.
 At the base of the walls, the openings are drilled rigorously standardized and managed by a group of Amines responsible for the supervision of the irrigation of the palm.

 The system of water sharing in Mzab is based on the principle of equitable and maximum utilization of rainwater and its fair distribution across the palm.
-In addition to system, there are towers and spaces that allow continuous monitoring of floods in order to ensure proper distribution of water and avoid any damage that may be caused.
+In addition to the system, there are towers and spaces that allow continuous monitoring of floods in order to ensure proper distribution of water and avoid any damage that may be caused.
 These facilities are critical in creating the palm of Mzab.
 They continue to assume the same role in their preservation.
 This is why in large part, this irrigation system has been subject to periodic restorations.

-This system consists of several dams of water, wells and water sensors canal streets and underground channels that direct water to the palm.
+It features a sound management system of high precision and extreme rationality.
+This system consists of several dams, wells, water channels in the streets and underground channels that direct water to the palm groves.

-The mosque
+The Mosque

 Mosques of the ksars, mosques of the oases and surfaces of funeral prayer.
 The interest of these buildings lies in the simplicity of their form contrary to the other mosques in the Muslim world which are distinguished from the urban setting of their establishment and by their imposing form and their excessive decoration.

+The mosques of Mzab on the other hand merge in the ksars without being distinguished from the whole of the homes around them.
 Regarded as the directing and structuring element of the city, it sits in the center of the ksar, imposing the city by its volume and dominant position.
 This position as well as the obviousness of its minaret (of an imposing, pyramidal lengthened form), shows the importance of the mosque; and its minaret occupies the highest point.
 In the mosques of Mzab, simplicity was scrupulously adopted, at all levels; inside and outside.

 Homes